SERVIR-Amazonia/guyana-training/ceo/introduction-CEO.md

 layout: page
 title: Introduction to CEO
 parent: "Map Validation and Area Estimation with Collect Earth Online"
-nav_order: 3
+nav_order: 2
 ---

-# Introduction to CEO
+# Introduction
-Welcome to an Introduction to Collect Earth Online (CEO)!
-This workshop will give an overview of CEO and how to use it for data collection.
+Welcome to an Map Validation and Area Estimation with Collect Earth Online (CEO)!
+This workshop will give an overview of CEO and how to use it for data collection (particularly for map validation and area estimation).
+For the hands-on portion of the activity, the workflow will also incorporate GEE, CEO, and SEPAL.

+## Pre-Workshop Set Up

+1. Create a [CEO account](https://app.collect.earth/register).
+Remember the email address you used to make this account.
+2. Join the CEO institution for this workshop **“Guyana Geospatial Workshop”**.
+If your organization already has a CEO Institution, request to join that institution.
+We will also cover this step in the workshop, and make an institution if your organization does not have one.
+3. Install [Google Earth Pro](https://support.google.com/earth/answer/21955?hl=en) on your computer.
+4. Create a [SEPAL](https://docs.sepal.io/en/latest/setup/register.html) account and request additional resources.

 ## Objectives
 1. Understand the uses and benefits of CEO.
-2. Get set up on CEO with an account and institution.
-2. Learn how to create a CEO project for data collection.
+2. Get set up on CEO with an account and institution, and learn how to create a CEO project for data collection.
-3. Learn interpretation best practices in CEO.
+3. Understand sample design and interpretation best practices.
+4. Learn how to do map validation and unbiased area estimation using GEE, CEO, and SEPAL.

 ## What is CEO?
 >Collect Earth Online (CEO) is a custom built, open-source, **satellite image viewing and interpretation platform** created to collect reference data needed to classify and monitor land cover / land use change.
 CEO aims to help organizations across the world gain **an accurate picture of what’s happening on the ground**, detecting the effects of deforestation, forest degradation, crop loss, and other changes in land use.